Tactile Modality Fusion for Vision-Language-Action Models

 \section{Conclusion}

-\begin{sloppypar} In this work, we investigated the integration of tactile signals into Vision-Language-Action models via post-training finetuning approaches.
+\begin{sloppypar} In this work, we investigated the integration of tactile signals into VLA models via post-training finetuning approaches.
 We evaluated multiple pretrained tactile representations and demonstrated that they allow for effective visuotactile policy adaptation without requiring task-specific encoder training.
-We proposed \method{}, an image-conditioning fusion method that uses feature-wise linear modulation to integrate tactile signals, and showed that it improves task performance, increases direct insertion rates, and reduces both completion time and interaction forces.
-Importantly, our empirical results indicate that feature-level tactile conditioning yields more stable generalization behaviour compared to concatenation-based fusion and vision-only models. \end{sloppypar}
+We proposed \method{}, an image conditioning fusion method that uses feature-wise linear modulation to integrate tactile signals, and showed that it improves task performance, increases direct insertion rates, and reduces both completion time and interaction forces.
+Importantly, our empirical results indicate that feature-level tactile conditioning yields more stable generalization behaviour than concatenation- and cross-attention-based fusion as well as vision-only models. \end{sloppypar}